Radla/voltcraft-sem-3600bt/README.md

 ### Queueing commands / sleep command

-Since it takes some time to establish the bluetooth connection each time you start the script, I have introduced command queing.
-Each commands starts with a dash.
+Since it takes some time to establish the bluetooth connection each time you start the script, I have introduced command queuing.
+Each command starts with a dash.
 In this example I queue 7 commands.
-The _sleep_ commands pauses processing before the next command starts.
+The _sleep_ command pauses processing before the next command starts.

 ```
 $ ./vc-sem.exp Lamp --on --sleep 1 --toggle --sleep 1 --toggle --sleep 1 --off